 How does this impact imports?

 The UK government now has full border controls on imports coming into the country.
 Traders importing non-controlled goods, covering everything from clothes to electronics, will need to prepare for basic customs requirements if they haven’t already.

-You will need to make customs declarations when exporting goods to the EU.
+You need to make customs declarations when exporting goods to the EU.
 You can make the declarations yourself, but most businesses use a courier, freight forwarder or customs agent.
-This site on Gov.UK will walk you through what you need to do when it comes to exports.
+This site on gov.uk walks you through what you need to do when it comes to exports.